koii-network/docs/koii/faq/faq.md

 please open an **incognito** window, go to twitter login page and use your username(not email or phone number), and password to log in to twitter.
 You might faced a reCAPTCHA from twitter.
 After any verification such as email or phone number and you can log in without the verfication, use Koii Node and try to run the task again.

+## Q: Will the mainnet token will be distributed 1:1 for node runners?

+Yes, The only exception is in cases where fraud or other nefarious activity is detected

 ## Tutorial for Finnie Wallet

 **Setting Up Finnie Wallet**